Rules & Regulations

 3.3.7 Sport Predicate-predicate can be awarded to mares, gelding, and stallions that achieve good results in competitive sport.
 The Sport predicate can only be obtained based on results achieved at shows registered with the " United States Equestrian Federation, United States Dressage Federation, American Driving Society" or "Koninklijke Nederlands Hippische Sportfederatie”/Royal Dutch Equestrian Federation (KNHS).
 The scores registered with USEF, USDF, ADS, or KNHS determine qualification for the Sport predicate.

 a.
-Ridden Dressage Z1+5 Dressage (USDF) 5 scores of 60% or higher at Third Level or above from three different Registered (R) or higher Dressage Judges.
+Ridden Dressage Z1+5 Dressage (USDF) Five scores must be 60% or higher at Third Level or above from three different Registered (R) or higher Dressage Judges.
 Multiple scores on the same day are allowed.; or Z1 Level test 24 or test 26 with 5 scores of 60% or higher.

 b.
 Driven Dressage Obtain Ten points from the current FEI Single Horse Advanced Driven Dressage Test (Not the Short Test) from at least 3 different FEI or 'R' rated judges.
 The point system is as follows: Great than 55 including 65 Penalty Points = 1 point or 60%-65.9% = 1 Point, Greater than 48 including 55 Penalty Points = 2 points or 66%-70.9% = 2 Points, Less than 48 Penalty Points = 3 points or 71% or higher = 3 points.
 You must submit your score sheets to the FHANA upon completion of each event.
 FHANA will keep track of your points.
 Once your horse has obtained the appropriate points (10 Points) you will be contacted that your horse has achieved the Sports Predicate.

 3.4.
 AUXILIARY STUDBOOK (HULPSTAMBOEK) FOR MARES

 3.4.1.
 Qualification - Included in this registry are mares of untraceable lineage who were branded with an "F" or "FS" and demonstrated the physical characteristics of a Friesian.

 3.4.2.
 Purpose - The Auxiliary Book was primarily used by the KFPS to help in establishment of the Studbook.
 This book is now essentially closed because mares of unknown lineage born after tattooing was initiated in the 1970's can be traced through their tattoo code.